gustavkrist/notes/Applied Statistics/Statistics/Exploratory Data Analysis.md

     If you mix men and women, who have a different mean and variance, the data would no longer be normally distributed, therefore the two are separated.

-!!! example Example: Making predictions
+!!! example "Example: Making predictions"
     A factory produces 1000 light bulbs each day.
 At quality control, 30 light bulbs were found to be faulty.
 What is the probability that there are more than 50 faulty light bulbs?
     <!---->